RamunasSavanevskis/castep-docs-clone/docs/tutorials/Bonding_and_Charge/Hirshfeld.md

 Another thing to note is that the Hirshfeld charges are different than the Mulliken ones- for example, for GaAs they are 0.11e in Hirshfeld calculation but 0.083e in the [Mulliken](mulliken_population.md) one.
 COMMENT ON LATER??

 ## Diatomic molecules

+We will examine the same diatomic molecules as before - HF, HCl and HBr - and see if the results agree with what the calculations said there.

+The `cell` files we use will be the same (ADD LINK - think its a waste to write them out again) and we will use the same `param` file for all of them as [above](#param)